rijju-das/AdMoteNet/README.md

-# Multimodal Billboard Sentiment Classifier
+# AdMoteNet - Adaptive Multimodal Network for Understanding  Image with Emotional Contexts

 A PyTorch‐based multimodal model that classifies sentiments in billboard images by combining visual features (Vision Transformer) with textual features (BERT on extracted captions & object lists).